DauMoe/note/interview_question.md

    => Shouldn't use key as index because if the list is re-order, index is changed and some elements will be re-render

 - What is Ref in React?
+   - It's a way to access the DOM nodes or React element that created by render method

 - Why React use setState behide the screen
    - When you change the state, React has to re-render this value so if you change the value directly, React won't know when the components should be re-render